 - Alteration of HIV genes to weaken the virus’ ability to infect cells.

-Along these trends, nurses usually play as:
+Along with these trends, nurses usually play as:

-- Health Educators to spread awareness about HIV/AIDS and Working to erase social stigma that induces fear and misunderstanding.
+- Health Educators to spread awareness about HIV/AIDS and Working to erase the social stigma that induces fear and misunderstanding.

 - Role Model of Safe Health habits such as the practice of universal or standard protection (i.e. basic handwashing and use of PPEs)

 - Watch guards by avoiding accidental pricks from sharp instruments used for HIV positive patients, proper labeling of items such as blood of patients with HIV/AIDS, proper cleaning of spilled blood, isolation of sharp items used by and for HIV patients and practice of correct needle disposal.